DevOpsIzvrashuga2005/teststudents/README.md

    ```
 2. The `Services/CodeEvaluator` class compiles student code using Roslyn and runs it against every test case.
 Each test case defines the input and expected output.
 3. `CodeEvaluator` executes the compiled program in a separate process with a short timeout, captures the output, and returns a `CodeEvaluationResult` for each test case.
+   Each submission is stored in the database and a 5 second limit prevents endless loops.
 4. Example usage:
    ```csharp
    var evaluator = new CodeEvaluator();